saypop/courier-kata/README.md

 - I'll sort the list of costs for each category and loop through them removing x at a time and tallying the cost of the smallest amount removed;
 - Then I'll return the total amount discounted;
 - I'll also need to compile the line item.

+### Task 5 Challenges
+Phew!
+That was challenging but I like my solution.
+It wasn't messy like I had thought it could be, I avoided using embedded loops and did things efficiently.

+## Notes
+I managed to meet all acceptance criteria but since I was short on time there are definitely a few things I would do to improve this code base.

+### UI
+If you look through my commits you'll see that I did a bit of work on this but ended up abandoning it for the sake of time.
+I'd like to skin this so it can run as an interactive app from the command line.

+### Data Structure
+I like the compiler approach, but there were definitely times where I would have liked to have had access to some tables.
+It definitely would have made my life easier on the final task.
+If I had time I would connect this to a database so that batches could be saved and accessed using batch numbers.

+### Test Isolation
+My mocking and stubbing could have been better.
+Towards the end I wrote a few test that don't run in isolation, I would go back and fix these.
+That said, the vast majority of my test suite runs in isolation so it would just be a matter of time to get it in better shape.

+### Inheritance
+I've used some inheritance here with the sizer and weigher classes.
+I think with a bit more thought I could extract some more child classes out of the super classes I've created.
+In particular I think the discounter class could make a good sub class of the batch class since they both have object attributes.